chaseofthejungle/typescript-overview-guide/README.md

 <hr />

-TODO #1: Complete sections 1 and 2.
+TODO #1: Complete sections 1 and 2 (including comparison/contrast of TypeScript with raw JavaScript).
-TODO #2: Add a section comparing and contrasting TypeScript with raw JavaScript.
+TODO #2: Elaborate on integraton with AngularJS and React.